kaitj/nhp-dwiproc/docs/src/contributing/README.md

 > [!IMPORTANT]
 > Contributed code will be licensed under the same [license](LICENSE) as the rest of
-> the repository--.
+> the repository.
 If you did not write the code yourself, you must ensure the existing
 > license is compatible and include the license information in the contributed files,
 > or obtain permission from the original author to relicense the contributed code.